awakelife93/msa-ddd-with-event-sourcing-cqrs-pattern/README.md

 /**
  * @description
  * singleEventQueueOption = When using a single Redis
- * multiEventQueueOption = If you are isolating Redis for each CUD operation */ const queueOptions: {
+ * multiEventQueueOption = If you are isolating Redis for each C, U, D operation */ const queueOptions: {
     singleEventQueueOption: SingleEventQueueOption;